lnurl/luds/spec.md

 ### Pay to static QR/NFC/link

 User software:
-1. Scans a QR code and decodes a query string which must contain a `tag` query parameter with value set to `pay`.
+1. Scans a QR code and decodes an URL which must contain a `tag` query parameter with value set to `pay`.
 2. Makes an HTTPS GET request to a service, may append a `fromnodes` query parameter with value set to comma separated `nodeId` if payer wishes a service to provide payment routes which start from specified LN `nodeId`s.
 3. Gets Json response of form:
 ```